 The Tallit—A Symbol of Loyal Love

-The Tallit (sometimes known today as a prayer shawl) is a garment historically worn by Jewish men and is related to a commanded in the book of Numbers chapter fifteen concerning the wearing of a Tzit-Tzit or tassels as translated in English Bibles, and was displayed on the corners of their garments.
+The Tallit, sometimes known today as a prayer shawl, is a garment historically worn by Jewish men.
+This covering garment has its roots in a command recorded in the book of Numbers that required all men of God to wear a Tzit-Tzit, or tassels as translated in English Bibles, on the corners of their garments.

 The actual word "Tallit" is not found in the Bible.
 The covering known as a Tallit was designed in medieval times to accommodate that period's fashion trends.
 Men no longer wore long-robed garments that would facilitate the tassels and a separate garment was used that could be worn for the purposes of keeping the Numbers fifteen command and observance.

 This does not distract from the lesson and concept derived from this ancient God prescribed adornment of Tzit-Tzit on a garment.
 The concept of covering, which will be discussed later, remains consistent with an ancient garment or modern Tallit upon which the Tzit-Tzit hangs, and it's biblical purpose and lesson.

 You shall make tassels on the four corners of the clothing with which you cover yourself.

 — Deuteronomy 22:12

 The word Tallit comes from the Hebrew word for young lamb.

 He shall feed his flock like a shepherd: he shall gather the lambs (tali) with his arm, and carry them in his bosom, and shall gently lead those that are with young.

 — Isaiah 40:11

 It is also rooted in a word for covering by patching.
 As did the Gibeonites who came seeking a covenant with Joshua, pretending to come from a faraway place.
 They came dressed in...